I am a Be Well Plan trainer. In fact, there are a few of us trainers here at the University – staff and students.

 Sounds great!
 How do I access the program?

-If you are interested in attending any of these programs, but the RSVP options aren’t clear, just email me (gareth.furber@flinders.edu.au) and I’ll put you on a mailing list to be contacted when we have final RSVP details.
+We are taking registrations for a final Be Well Plan for 2023.
+If you are interested in doing the program, just email me (gareth.furber@flinders.edu.au) and I’ll put you on a mailing list to be contacted when we have final details.

 We’d love to see you at one of these programs.
 Looking forward to working with you 😊